 During the engagement, we co-created a future senior living concept along with potential tenants.
 Based on our collaboration, the first senior housing estate is now under construction north of Stockholm – and there are more to come.
 By including future tenants in developing the overall concept, Vectura is now able to offer a truly relevant and desirable experience based on real needs and aspirations, far from “one size fits all seniors.”

-Through our explorative research and co-creation methods, we identified three key emotional drivers and aspirations:
+Through our exploratory research and co-creation methods, we identified three key emotional drivers and aspirations:

 1. I know I’m getting older but I don’t want to be reminded.